TSG Playground

 - From the dataset details, click Negotiate Contract

-- The system creates a contract negotiation request
+- The system sends a contract negotiation request to Bob

-This establishes a formal agreement to access Bob's dataset according to the policy terms.
+This establishes a formal, policy-backed agreement to access Bob's dataset.

 - Find your completed negotiation with Bob

-- Click on the negotiation to view details
+- Click on it to open the details

 - Click Request Transfer